cmu-sei/terraform-provider-crucible/README.md

 # Crucible Terraform Provider

 [Terraform](https://www.terraform.io/) is an Infrastructure as Code tool for managing cloud-based infrastructure.
 A provider is a plugin to Terraform that allows for the management of a given resource type.
 That is, a provider supplies the logic needed to manage infrastructure.
-There are four main resource types managed by this provider: virtual machines, views, application templates, and identity accounts.
+There are three main resource types managed by this provider: virtual machines, views, and application templates.
 They are detailed below.

 In order to use the provider, several environment variables must be set:
 ```